 What indicates qualitative email list?

-- Permission given by subscribers to send them email newsletters; therefore, you know you have targeted audience.
+- Permission was given by subscribers to send them email newsletters; therefore, you know you have targeted audience.

 - Double opt-in that ensures a person really wants to sign up, email exists and subscription is not by mistake.